javag97/NipponDineDataJoin/README.md

   "92128, 92129, 92131"
 ]
 ```
 *Note that this should logically equivalent as looking for cities near Poway.* Using these zip codes, I want to look for Japanese restaurants.
-Within the dataset, I found instances of "Sushi" or "Japan".
+Within the dataset, We found instances of "Sushi" or "Japan".
 In reality, we should expand this to include inclusionary terms that could singify cuisines within Japan.
-I will refer to all of these inclusionary terms as Nippon (any term to designate Japanese in origin).
+We will refer to all of these inclusionary terms as Nippon (any term to designate Japanese in origin).

 #### Query 3: Look for Japenese restaurants in nearby zip codes.
+Exploratory

+Using the Zip codes

 ```